richy330/Documentation/_sources/Workbench_ExampleCreation.md

 - "changes" is a JSON object (with key-value pairs) and can include multiple entries.
 In the copy-process, all of the files contained by the original example, along with file-names are going to be parsed.
 Each occurence of a key-string will then be replaced with the corresponding value-string provided by this object.
 This allows us to make thorough naming changes, without having to worry about overlooking one variable- or file-name in one of our files.
 This ensures that all tests are still working afterwards.

     Our original Example includes several files with a filename including "if_test".
 We want to change them to new names starting with "my_new_scriptname".
 We could write one key-value pair for each "if_test"-file we want to change, but it is not necessary.
 If we only include "if_test" as a key (without specifying the number of one particular file), then all the files including "if_test" in its name will be changed.
 This means that the key-value pair "if_test": "my_new_script" will change the files "if_test1", "if_test2" and so on (and also references to these files within our code) to "my_new_script1", "my_new_script2".
 In this case, one entry in our changes-object is sufficient to rename several files at once.
 You can search through the original files and find additional code changes you want to conduct.
-If so, add them as a new key-value pait to the changes-object, separated from other pairs by a comma (",").
+If so, add them as a new key-value pair to the changes-object, separated from other pairs by a comma (",").

 Note that we also want to rename our main-test-file to "ExampleNewMainFile.m".
 Since we already declared that name within the "main" field, it is not necessary to include it in the changes-field.